Skip to main content

 Depends on the model.
 Llama 3.1 is 128K, Qwen 2.5 is 128K, Mistral Small 3 is 32K, DeepSeek V3 is 128K.
 The /v1/models endpoint returns each model’s context window.
 Exceeding the window returns 400 context_length_exceeded.

-Yes on every chat and completion endpoint.
+Yes for chat and Responses requests when the selected deployment supports streaming.
 Set stream: true and iterate chunks.
 See the streaming cookbook.

 Yes.
 Use the OpenAI-shaped tools array and tool_choice parameter on compatible chat deployments.
 See the tool calling cookbook.